Go beyond just the current list of New York Times Fiction Best Sellers to discover every bestselling book listed on the NYT Bestseller List in 2021.

 Here are all the New York Times fiction bestsellers from this year.
 I’ve got the current #1 and this week’s bestselling list, both of which you can find all over the place.

-But also, I’ve compiled every book that has appeared on the New York Times Fiction Best Sellers list in 2020 for Hardcover Fiction.
+This list also compiles every book that appears on the New York Times Fiction Best Sellers list in 2021 for Hardcover Fiction.
 Every week I update it so you can get the most accurate view of the year in one place.

 Since this is a bit of a sprawling post, feel free to jump to the section that most interests you or take your time scrolling through the complete list of New York Times fiction best sellers.